Curbside Veterinary Care: Benefits for You and Your Pet

 While every curbside visit may look a little bit different, the general pattern is as follows:

-• You call the veterinary hospital to schedule an appointment and provide a brief summary of your concerns.
+• You call the veterinary hospital to schedule an appointment and provide a summary of your concerns.

 • You may be asked to fill out a form in advance of your pet’s appointment.